shpml/fundamentals/08_chapter/12_assessment.md

 ---

-# Unit 7 Homework: Getting Our Cards in Order
+# Getting Our Cards in Order

 Now that we have covered variables and booleans, we can write code that simulates the cards in our game as well as compare them for a match.

 Go back into the [project repo](https://github.com/ga-students/wdi-fundamentals-memorygame), wherever you've decided to put it, and open up the file `main.js` (inside the `starter-code` directory).
 This is where you'll be writing all of your code for all homework assignments.

+But here's the catch!
+You have your html and css files from the previous units that you'll want to use moving forward and link your JS file too.
+Remember when you linked your CSS file to your HTML file?
+Yes, that's right!
+It's as simple as that!
+Look at the following syntax to link your JS file to your HTML file so that they work together!

+`<link rel="stylesheet" href="style.css">`

 ## Exercise

 #### Requirements

 In this section, you'll be working to create the cards that will make up your memory game.
 Each card will have a value of "queen" or "king" and there should be a total of four cards.
 Giving the cards a value means we can use comparison operators to check for equality.
+You'll also push your code up to your repository!
 Let's get started!

 ##### Below are the steps to complete the assignment:

-1) Open you sublime and create a new file called main.js
+1) Open you Sublime and create a new file called main.js

 2) Create four variables that simulate the cards in your game.